 When clients receive their card in the mail it will come with activation and PIN-ing instructions.
 This procedure is completed by calling the number given and following the prompts through an automated script.

-• In order to PIN the client must know the last 4 digits of their SSN or Client ID, and their Date of Birth.
+To PIN the card, the client must know the last 4 digits of their SSN or Client ID, and their Date of Birth.
 If a client says that they cannot PIN, please verify that we have their correct SSN and DOB on PS2.
-If it is incorrect and you fix it they will be able to PIN the next day.
+If it is incorrect and you fix it, they will be able to PIN the next day.

 Holidays and Weekends